casper-network/casper-node/README.md

-# CasperLabs node
+# casper-node

-The is the core application for the CasperLabs blockchain.
+This is the core application for the CasperLabs blockchain.

-## Building

-To compile this application, simply run `cargo build` on a recent stable Rust (`>= 1.43.1`) version.

 ## Running a validator node

-Launching a validator node with the default configuration is done by simply launching the application:
+To run a validator node with the default configuration:

 ```
-casper-node validator
+cargo run --release -- validator
 ```

 It is very likely that the configuration requires editing though, so typically one will want to generate a configuration file first, edit it and then launch:

 ```
-casper-node generate-config > mynode.toml
+cargo run --release -- generate-config > mynode.toml
 # ... edit mynode.toml
-casper-node validator -c mynode.toml
+cargo run --release -- validator --config=mynode.toml
 ```

 ## Development